19hours/sg-statutes/Acts/Requisition of Resources Act.md

 ### Competent authority may direct persons to carry out work in a disaster, etc.

-17\.—(1) A competent authority may, if it appears to that authority to be necessary for any works or operations to be carried out to deal or cope with a disaster, direct any person to carry out or assist in any such works or operations.
+17\.—(1) A competent authority may, if it appears to him to be necessary for any works or operations to be carried out to deal or cope with a disaster or public health emergency, direct any person to carry out or assist in any such works or operations.

+[10/2008 wef 10/06/2008]

 (2) Where a vehicle, vessel or aircraft is requisitioned by a competent authority under the provisions of this Act, the competent authority may direct the driver, operator or crew of the vehicle, vessel or aircraft to render such service as the competent authority may require.